George Augustus Robinson: Robinson in contemporary culture

 Semi-fictional accounts of Robinson's travels are included in Matthew Kneale's book English Passengers and in T. C. Boyle's short story "The Extinction Tales", and Robinson is a major character in Richard Flanagan's 2008 novel Wanting.

 There is a reference to Robinson in the book The Lost Diamonds of Killiecrankie by Gary Crew and Peter Gouldthorpe, and in Following the Equator, by Mark Twain.
 Robert Drewes' 'Savage Crows' also incorporates the work of Robinson into the plot.
 See also Mudrooroo's critical portrayal of Robinson in Doctor Wooreddy's Prescription for Enduring the Ending of the World, Master of the Ghost Dreaming and his Vampire Trilogy: The Undying, Underground and The Promised Land.
 Additionally, Cassandra Pybus' 2020 biography of Truganini, entitled Truganini: Journey Through the Apocalypse provides a detailed account of Robinson's personal relationship with Truganini and the traumatic psychological and cultural shifts experienced by Aboriginal Tasmanians.

 Tasmanian artist Julie Gough referenced Robinson and his work in her 2019 exhibition Tense Past at Tasmania Museum & Art Gallery.

 Robinson and museum collections

 During Robinson's time in Tasmania and Victoria, he collected a large number of objects and artworks from the Aboriginal communities there.
 He also collected human skulls and other Aboriginal remains.
 After his death, his widow Rose sold the items to many museums.
 The British Museum has 138 items relating to Robinson's time in Australia, including Aboriginal artefacts, prints and drawings.
 Joseph Barnard Davis acquired many from Robinson's widow in the 1860s, and it may be through his activities that objects subsequently found their way into other collections, for example at the British Museum.
 Leeds Discovery Centre has two spears he collected.
 The Pitt Rivers Museum in Oxford holds nineteen objects relating to Robinson's time abroad.
 The collection at Pitt Rivers includes several paintings and prints describing individual people from Aboriginal communities, including: Truggernana, Jenny, and Fanny, amongst others.

+Archival materials

+The George Augustus Robinson papers collection held at the Mitchell Library, Sydney consists of 72 volumes organized into 7 series.
+Brian Plomley arranged the collection from 1961–1962.
+The collection was microfilmed from 1971–1998.
+The collection contains journals, letters, vocabularies, drawings, photographs, and other types of materials.
+In 1939, the Magg Brothers in London purchased the collection for the Mitchell Library from the estate of Albert Robinson, the son of George Augustus Robinson.
+They were held in the National Library of Wales at Aberystwyth from 1939-1947 and were transferred to the Mitchell Library in Sydney in 1947.

+Below are some vocabularies of Tasmanian Aborigines (i.e., word lists of Tasmanian languages) from the George Augustus Robinson papers collection held at the State Library of New South Wales: